AmirJamshidiBandari/MIPS32_Summary/Diagram/DIAGRAM_EXPLANATION.md

 IO 2
 ```

 The memory control unit selects whether the memory operation targets normal RAM or one of the memory-mapped I/O regions.
-This allows the CPU to communicate with FPGA I/O using normal load and store instructions.
+This allows the CPU to communicate with FPGA I/O using normal load and store instructions, and it allows futureproof upgrades.

 HI/LO register stores the result of divider or multiplier, which is used to write into main CPU register.